PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 );
 ```

-When we restart our application we should see the following.
+When we restart our application, we should see the following.

 ![012-features-view](./images/012-features-view.png)